Haiderganj: Politics

 Haiderganj is a part of Goshainganj Vidhan Sabha constituency and Ambedkar Nagar Lok Sabha constituency.
 Abhay Singh from Samajwadi Party is an MLA of Goshainganj Vidhan Sabha constituency in Uttar Pradesh, India.
 And Ritesh Pandey from BSP is an MP of Ambedkar Nagar Lok Sabha constituency in Uttar Pradesh state, India.

 Transport

 By Road

 Haiderganj is well connected with nearby cities and towns due to good road connectivity.
-Faizabad (41 km), Ayodhya (40 km), Sultanpur (32 km), Akbarpur (35 km), Pratapgarh (73 km), Barabanki (130 km) and Basti (85 km) are the nearby cities connected well with Haiderganj.
+Ayodhya (40 km), Sultanpur (32 km), Akbarpur (35 km) and Pratapgarh (73 km)are the nearby cities connected well with Haiderganj.

-Bhiti (7 km), Tarun (10 km), Fulauna (11 km), Chaure Bazar (12 km), Kurebhar (13 km), Semari (15 km), Goshainganj (20 km), Bikapur (21 km), Maharua (21 km), Bhadarsa, Masodha, Kumarganj, Milkipur, Maya Bazar, Pura Bazar, Raunahi, Sohawal, Rudauli, Mawai are the nearby towns connected very well with Haiderganj.
+Bhiti (7 km), Tarun (10 km), Fulauna (11 km), Chaure Bazar (12 km), Kurebhar (13 km), Semari (15 km), Goshainganj (20 km), Bikapur (21 km) and Maharua (21 km) are the nearby towns and markets connected very well with Haiderganj.

 By Train

-Chaure Bazar, Goshainganj, Ayodhya Junction, Bharatkund, Faizabad Junction, Rudauli, Sohawal, Kurebhar, Akbarpur Junction, and Sultanpur Junction are the nearby railway stations from Haiderganj, Ayodhya.
+Goshainganj, Ayodhya Junction, Faizabad Junction, Akbarpur Junction, and Sultanpur Junction are the nearby railway stations.

 By Air

-Ayodhya International Airport is the nearest airport from Haiderganj.
-And Chaudhary Charan Singh International Airport (Lucknow) and Prayagraj Airport are the nearby airports to reach Haiderganj, Ayodhya.
+Ayodhya Airport is the nearest airport from Haiderganj.